akrishna77/QSettlers/QSettlers/index.md

 ## Individual Contributions

-**Peter McAughan:**
+**Peter McAughan:** Setting up JSettlers architecture and communication with our agent.
+Identifying state variables for trade actions in the game.
+Modularizing game state functions.

-**Arvind Krishnakumar:**
+**Arvind Krishnakumar:** Developing the DQN agent for considering trades and training the agent.
+Setting up Tensorboard for monitoring model performance and metrics.

 **James Hahn:** Investigated input state to settlements network, as well as defining architecture and hyperparameters of settlements network.
 Investigated restructuring entire program to get settlements network working.
+Some hyperparameter tuning.

-**Shreeshaa Kulkarni:**
+**Shreeshaa Kulkarni:** Investigated how a DQN agent could be built and incorporated into the settlements network.
+Also ran some training simulations for logging and some hyperparameter tuning.